soheil-khorram/Prob-PIT/README.md

 pit_loss = tf.reduce_sum(min_cost)
 ```

 In this code snippet, cost1 and cost2 are the costs of two possible permutations.
-(For S sources, we will have S! permutions and therefore we need to calculate S! costs).
+(For S sources, we will have S! permutations and therefore we need to calculate S! costs).

 # Prob-PIT